Functional Medicine for Chronic Fatigue: Root-Cause Care

 Thyroid Regulation Beyond TSH

-Thyroid hormones play a central role in cellular energy production.
-While thyroid stimulating hormone (TSH) is commonly used as a screening marker, it does not fully reflect thyroid hormone conversion, transport, or cellular responsiveness.
-Thyroid dysfunction beyond standard TSH testing may contribute to fatigue even when TSH appears normal.
+Thyroid hormones, including thyroxine (T4) and triiodothyronine (T3), play a central role in cellular energy production via mitochondrial oxidative phosphorylation.
+Research by Chaker and colleagues published in The Lancet (2017) and Taylor and colleagues in the BMJ (2018) has demonstrated that thyroid stimulating hormone (TSH) alone does not fully reflect thyroid hormone conversion, transport, or cellular responsiveness.
+Thyroid dysfunction beyond standard TSH testing may contribute to fatigue even when TSH appears within the conventional reference range.

 Gut Health and Microbiome Imbalance

-The gut influences nutrient absorption, immune regulation, inflammation, and neurotransmitter balance.
-Conditions such as dysbiosis or small intestinal bacterial overgrowth (SIBO) may be associated with fatigue through impaired digestion, inflammatory signalling, and altered metabolic by-products.
+The gastrointestinal tract influences nutrient absorption, immune regulation via gut-associated lymphoid tissue (GALT), inflammation, and neurotransmitter balance including serotonin synthesis.
+Quigley’s 2019 review in Current Opinion in Gastroenterology explored the relationship between gut microbiome composition and fatigue.
+Conditions such as dysbiosis or small intestinal bacterial overgrowth (SIBO), as described by Pimentel and colleagues in the American Journal of Gastroenterology (2020), may be associated with fatigue through impaired digestion, inflammatory signalling, and altered metabolic by-products.
 These patterns are commonly explored when assessing gut microbiome imbalances and fatigue.

 Stress Physiology and Nervous System Load

-Chronic psychological or physiological stress can alter hypothalamic–pituitary–adrenal (HPA) axis signalling and autonomic nervous system balance.
-Over time, this may disrupt sleep quality, blood sugar regulation, immune resilience, and perceived energy levels.
+Chronic psychological or physiological stress can alter hypothalamic-pituitary-adrenal (HPA) axis signalling and autonomic nervous system balance.
+Bruce McEwen’s concept of allostatic load, described in the Annals of the New York Academy of Sciences (2017), illustrates how cumulative stress may disrupt sleep architecture, blood sugar regulation via insulin and cortisol interactions, immune resilience, and perceived energy levels.
+Charmandari and colleagues further detailed these stress response systems in Endocrine Reviews (2018).
 A deeper understanding of stress, nervous system health, and fatigue is often central to recovery.

 Post-Viral and Immune-Mediated Fatigue